ADVERTISEMENT

 6. Test with AncestryDNA

 Alright, so this feature isn’t “free,” per se.
 You’ll need to pay a one-time fee to purchase and complete a DNA kit.
-But you won’t need a paid Ancestry.com subscription to view your results or contact matches.
+(And you’ll need a paid subscription to access certain DNA features.)
+But you don’t need an Ancestry.com subscription just to view your results or contact matches.

 In addition, you can download your AncestryDNA raw data at no extra charge, giving you more flexibility.
 Because other companies and services will allow you to upload AncestryDNA results to their databases, a one-time AncestryDNA fee can also get you record matches at MyHeritage, Family Tree DNA and GEDmatch.
 Learn how to download your AncestryDNA raw data and transfer your results.